Astros vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero brings a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .263 with a double, a home run, three walks and two RBI.
+- Guerrero brings a five-game streak with at least one hit into this contest.
+During his last five outings he is batting .316 with two doubles, a home run, three walks and three RBI.

 Guerrero Recent Games